How to Deploy an MCP App to Production (May 2026)

 Step 5: Reverse Proxy and TLS

 AI hosts require your MCP endpoint to use HTTPS.
-In production, terminate TLS at a reverse proxy (nginx, Caddy, Cloudflare Tunnel) and forward traffic to sunpeak start.
+In production, terminate TLS at a reverse proxy (nginx, Caddy, Cloudflare Tunnel) and forward traffic to pnpm start.

-The MCP protocol uses Streamable HTTP for communication, which includes streaming responses.
+MCP uses Streamable HTTP, which includes streaming responses.
 Make sure your proxy does not buffer these.
 In nginx:

 location /mcp {